 Monday, April 04, 2022

 XYZ is a friend of mine incarcerated in an American prison.
 Many of my FB friends know him.
-I don't know if he committed the crime he is charged with, but he insists on his innocence and, as someone I've known for a long time, I believe him.
 Without a six figure payment for a high powered lawyer, he ended up plea bargaining guilty to his crime and is in the US prison system for a substantial while.
 He is a writer, artist, musician; intelligent and creative.
 He has been sending regular messages to a select group of us on the outside but jumped at the chance when I offered a more public audience for his observations on his daily prison life through this blog.
 This is the first installment.
 He has already sent me several others and I will post them regularly.
 Please repost if you wish but retain his anonymity if you know who it is.

 When I was first asked to write for this blog about my experiences in the jail system of in America, I was not ready at that time to mentally take on the challenge.
 There was too much to say and it started to come out on paper in a frantic jumbled mess of thought and emotions, shooting off in ten directions at once.
 I was a mess and too battered, too weary, and too traumatized toe able to write clearly and effectively to be able to tell my story.
 Frankly, I was a basket case.